IBSLPUNE/Professional_Tax/README.md

 Save (and submit if needed).

-3. Automatic PT Calculation on Salary Slip
+3. Automatic PT Calculation on Salary-Slip via Payroll or Manually.
-When creating or validating a Salary Slip, the server script will:

-Read the employee’s State (PT).

-Fetch that State’s formula rows and find the “Professional Tax” formula.

-Calculate gross_pay from the slip’s earnings.

-Safely evaluate the formula to get the PT amount.

-Insert or update a Professional Tax deduction line with the computed amount.